matteo14c/HaploCoV/README.md

 This software package is composed of **8(*+2*)** utilities.
 Prerequisites for making HaploCoV run properly are stated below (see Prerequisites).
 In brief, input files need to be formatted to the format used by HaploCoV by applying either **addToTable.pl** or **NexstainToHaploCoV.pl** (depending on the input, see below).
-Then the complete HaploCoV workflow can be executed by running **HaploCoV.pl** (reccommended) or, if you prefer, by running each single tool in the HaploCoV workflow in the right order yourself (please see the manual for a complete reference).
+Then the complete HaploCoV workflow can be executed by running **HaploCoV.pl** (reccommended) or, if you prefer, by running each single tool in the HaploCoV workflow, in the right order, yourself (please see the extended manual for a complete reference).
 Figure 1 provides a conceptual representation of the HaploCoV workflow and the tools used to execute each task.

 ## Input files